Brandy Station in Culpeper County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is June 9, 1863.

 Location.
 38° 30.536′ N, 77° 52.755′ W. Marker is in Brandy Station, Virginia, in Culpeper County.
-Marker can be reached from the intersection of Fleetwood Heights Road (Virginia Route 685) and Stuart Lane, on the right when traveling east.
+It can be reached from the intersection of Fleetwood Heights Road (Virginia Route 685) and Stuart Lane, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Brandy Station VA 22714, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Battle of Brandy Station (here, next to this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A different marker also named Battle of Brandy Station (here, next to this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker); a different marker also named Battle of Brandy Station (within shouting distance of this marker).
 Touch for a list and map of all markers in Brandy Station.